Cardy formula

 In physics, the Cardy formula gives the entropy of a two-dimensional conformal field theory (CFT).
 In recent years, this formula has been especially useful in the calculation of the entropy of BTZ black holes and in checking the AdS/CFT correspondence and the holographic principle.

-In 1986 J. L. Cardy derived the formula:
+Using results by J. L. Cardy, the following entropy formula can be derived:

 Here $c$ is the central charge, $L_0 = ER$ is the product of the total energy and radius of the system, and the shift of $c/24$ is related to the Casimir effect.
 These data emerge from the Virasoro algebra of this CFT.
 The proof of the above formula relies on modular invariance of a Euclidean CFT on the torus.